-- (a) "Multidisciplinary personnel team" means any team of two or more persons who are trained in the prevention, identification, management, or treatment of abuse of elderly or dependent adults and who are qualified to provide a broad range of services related to abuse of elderly or dependent adults. - (b) A multidisciplinary personnel team may include, but need not be limited to, any of the following: - (1) Psychiatrists, psychologists, or other trained counseling personnel. - (2) Police officers or other law enforcement agents. - (3) Medical personnel with sufficient training to provide health services. - (4) Social workers with experience or training in prevention of abuse of elderly or dependent adults. - (5) Public quardians. - (6) The local long-term care ombudsman. - (7) Child welfare services personnel.
+- (a) "Multidisciplinary personnel team" means any team of two or more persons who are trained in the prevention, identification, management, or treatment of abuse of elderly or dependent adults and who are qualified to provide a broad range of services related to abuse of elderly or dependent adults. - (b) A multidisciplinary personnel team may include, but need not be limited to, any of the following: - (1) Psychiatrists, psychologists, or other trained counseling personnel. - (2) Police officers or other law enforcement agents, including district attorneys. - (3) Health practitioners, as defined in Section 15610.37. - (4) Social workers with experience or training in prevention of abuse of elderly or dependent adults. - (5) Public guardians, public conservators, or public administrators. - (6) The local long-term care ombudsman. - (7) Child welfare services personnel. - (8) Representatives of a health plan. - (9) Housing representatives. - (10) County counsel. - (11) A person with expertise in finance or accounting.

 (Amended by Stats.
-2014, Ch.
-62, Sec.
-1. (AB 2379) Effective January 1, 2015.)
+2021, Ch.
+85, Sec.
+64. (AB 135) Effective July 16, 2021.)

-- (a) "Neglect" means either of the following: - (1) The negligent failure of any person having the care or custody of an elder or a dependent adult to exercise that degree of care that a reasonable person in a like position would exercise.
+- (a) "Neglect" means either of the following: - (1) The negligent failure of any person having the care or custody of an elder or a dependent adult to exercise that degree of care that a reasonable person in a like position would exercise. - (2) The negligent failure of an elder or dependent adult to exercise that degree of self care that a reasonable person in a like position would exercise. - (b) Neglect includes, but is not limited to, all of the following:

-- (2) The negligent failure of an elder or dependent adult to exercise that degree of self care that a reasonable person in a like position would exercise. - (b) Neglect includes, but is not limited to, all of the following: - (1) Failure to assist in personal hygiene, or in the provision of food, clothing, or shelter. - (2) Failure to provide medical care for physical and mental health needs.
-No person shall be deemed neglected or abused for the sole reason that he or she voluntarily relies on treatment by spiritual means through prayer alone in lieu of medical treatment. - (3) Failure to protect from health and safety hazards. - (4) Failure to prevent malnutrition or dehydration. - (5) Failure of an elder or dependent adult to satisfy the needs specified in paragraphs (1) to (4), inclusive, for himself or herself as a result of poor cognitive functioning, mental limitation, substance abuse, or chronic poor health.
+- (1) Failure to assist in personal hygiene, or in the provision of food, clothing, or shelter. - (2) Failure to provide medical care for physical and mental health needs.
+A person shall not be deemed neglected or abused for the sole reason that the person voluntarily relies on treatment by spiritual means through prayer alone in lieu of medical treatment. - (3) Failure to protect from health and safety hazards. - (4) Failure to prevent malnutrition or dehydration. - (5) Substantial inability or failure of an elder or dependent adult to manage their own finances. - (6) Failure of an elder or dependent adult to satisfy any of the needs specified in paragraphs (1) to (5), inclusive, for themselves as a result of poor cognitive functioning, mental limitation, substance abuse, or chronic poor health. - (c) Neglect includes being homeless if the elder or dependent adult is also unable to meet any of the needs specified in paragraphs (1) to (5), inclusive, of subdivision (b).
+(Amended by Stats.
+2021, Ch.
+85, Sec.
+65. (AB 135) Effective July 16, 2021.)